One of South Beach’s most popular entertainment venues second location is on Orlando’s International Drive.

 Wallack said the new site will bring up to 300 new jobs to the region.
 The 2.9-acre site is situated at 8102 International Dr. and will make its home in a two-story, 49,000-square-foot building that formerly housed TGI Friday’s and Bargain World retail store.

 The site will undergo extensive renovations, according to the release.

 Mango’s has been in South Florida since 1991 and sits at the center of Ocean Drive.
-The entertainment venue ran by a father and son duo of David and Joshua Wallack showcases many international talent including live bands, dinner and extravagantly produced shows every night.
+The entertainment venue ran by a father and son duo of David and Joshua Wallack showcases many international talents including live bands, dinner, and extravagantly produced shows every night.